 • Country adequacy assessment to independently assess whether a country has adequate data protection in place so that, together with the standard contractual clauses (SCC), a data exporter can transfer personal data to a data importer in another country.

 • Legitimate interest assessment (LIA) to assess and demonstrate that you can process personal data based on your legitimate interests.
+We conduct LIAs for organisations, and we can empower you to conduct LIAs through the relevant module in our programme.

 • Transfer impact assessment (TIA) to assess whether a transfer to another country is lawful because the controller adequately protects the personal data it is transferring by putting sufficient measures in place.